Indigenous Australians: Variations

-There are a number of appropriate terms to use when referring to Aboriginal peoples of Australia, but there is general agreement that it is important to respect the "preferences of individuals, families, or communities, and allow them to define what they are most comfortable with" when referring to Aboriginal people.
+There are a number of contemporary appropriate terms to use when referring to Indigenous peoples of Australia.
+In contrast to when settlers referred to them by various terms, in the 21st century there is consensus that it is important to respect the "preferences of individuals, families, or communities, and allow them to define what they are most comfortable with" when referring to Aboriginal and Torres Strait Islander people.

-The word 'aboriginal' has been in the English language since at least the 16th century to mean "first or earliest known, indigenous".
+The word aboriginal has been in the English language since at least the 16th century to mean "first or earliest known, indigenous".
 It comes from the Latin ab (from) and origo (origin, beginning).
-The term was used in Australia to describe its Aboriginal peoples as early as 1789.
-It became capitalised and was employed as the common name to refer to both Aboriginal and Torres Strait Islanders, although today the latter are not included in the term.
-The term "Aborigine" (as opposed to "Aboriginal") is disfavoured, being regarded as having colonialist connotations.
+The term was used in Australia as early as 1789 to describe its Aboriginal peoples.
+It became capitalised and was used as the common term to refer to both Aboriginal and Torres Strait Islanders.
+Today, the latter peoples are not included in this term.
+The term "Aborigine" (as opposed to "Aboriginal") is often disfavoured, as it is regarded as having colonialist connotations.

-While the term "Indigenous Australians" has grown in popularity since the 1980s, many Aboriginal and Torres Strait Islander peoples dislike it, feeling that it is too generic and removes their identity.
-However, many people find the term useful and convenient, and it can be used where appropriate.
+While the term "Indigenous Australians" has grown in popularity since the 1980s, many Aboriginal and Torres Strait Islander peoples dislike it.
+They feel that it is too generic and removes their distinct clan and people identity.
+However, many people think that the term is useful and convenient, and can be used where appropriate.

-In recent years, "First Nations", "First Peoples" and "First Australians" have become more common.
+In recent years, terms such as "First Nations", "First Peoples" and "First Australians" have become more common.

-Being as specific as possible, for example naming the language group (such as Arrernte), demonym relating to geographic area (such as Nunga), is considered best practice and most respectful.
+Being as specific as possible, for example naming the language group (such as Arrernte), or demonym relating to geographic area (such as Nunga), is preferred as a way to affirm and maintain a sense of identity.